duycs/duycs.github.io/_posts/2020-04-26-security-web.markdown

 - Result: System be attracted

 ##### Prevent
-- Remove unused dependences, feature, component, files...
+- Remove unused dependencies, feature, component, files...
-- Only obtain components from offical source over secure links
+- Only obtain components from official source over secure links
 - Update, enhance security for components

 ### 10. Unvalidated Redirects and Forwards
 ##### Scenario
-- Current system: Allow easy to redirect to another website, this reditect website can not safe enough
+- Current system: Allow easy to redirect to another website, this redirect website can not safe enough
 - Hacker: Create fake links to deceive users into clicking
 - Result: Steal user information